 Prayer Shawl Ministry: The Sew Crafty group hand-crafts shawls to give to those in our community experiencing life trauma.
 The Sew Crafty group noted so many people waiting in doctor’s offices and hospitals for loved ones to get treatment, they wanted to offer some physical reminder of connection and support.
 They’ve created dozens of colorful hand-made “prayer squares” for you or a loved one to have during a challenging time.
 If you’d like one, please call or email the office–or just stop by!

-Nesting churches: Our building is a church home to Emmaus Catholic Community and Bible Fellowship Calvary Church (formerly Pacific Island Family Church).
+Nesting church: Our building is a church home to Emmaus Catholic Community.

 Interfaith Works: We are proud to work alongside other faith communities through Interfaith Works.
 IW also runs the shelter that is located in our church.
 For more information about this great community organization here.